Fulfilled234/BrainFeed/README.md

 # BrainFeed
-An interactive quiz app that challenged your brain ability,
+An interactive quiz app that challenges your brain ability,